April Jones POV

 I cursed inwardly, angry at the unexpected uncertainty.

 I wouldn't actually be doing anything that would make me uncomfortable-I would be in the backseat.
 Out of the limelight-yet conspicuously in control, making all the important decisions.
-I realized at that instant that the notion was very attractive to me.
+At that moment I realized how attractive the notion was to me.

-I looked at Miss A's expectant expression.
+I looked at Miss A's expectant gaze.
 "I—I mean, I guess.
 Sure," I said, surprising myself.

 She clapped her tiny hands together, "Wonderful!
 We'll need to start right away, so be in the Fine Arts building straight after school on Monday so we can begin the audition process.
 You have a copy of the play, don't you?"